Loevland/loevland.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---
-### Computer science student with interests in cybersecurity and CTFs.
+### I am a computer science student which is interested in cybersecurity, and enjoys doing ctfs. <br><br> I am particularly interested in Pwn-challenges.